Empowering Communities Across Africa

 Director of Program Management Unit (PMU)

-It’s about co-creating knowledge with the communities we serve.
-Every study we conduct is designed to uplift real voices, inform meaningful policy, and drive social transformation.
+We co-create knowledge with the communities we serve.
+Every study we conduct amplifies authentic voices, informs impactful policy, and drives lasting social transformation.

 Eric Kiingi